About CT Scans

 Scheduling, Insurance and Preparation

 Contact your personal physician for a referral for this exam.
 Then call 720-493-3700 to schedule.
+Also note that same-day CT Scan service is available based on availability.*

-CAT scans are usually covered by insurance when ordered by a physician.
+CT scans are usually covered by insurance when ordered by a physician.
 Check with your insurance company to be sure.
 Please bring your insurance card with you to your exam.

 Conditions to Let Us Know About